jasminetor/FPRC/README.md

 # FPRC strategy demo

-waiting for new decides, the code is closed temporary. you can check the appendix first.
+waiting for new decides, the code is closed temporary. **you can check the appendix first**.

 ## The following content is not available until our work is received.
 Please wait for it:)